The Worldwide Privacy Tour

 "The Worldwide Privacy Tour" (Note: The press release from Comedy Central/South Park, and the full episode video link from Comedy Central, list the title as "The Worldwide Privacy Tour".
 Other sources list the title as either "Worldwide Privacy Tour" or "The World-Wide Privacy Tour".
 The press release title is used for consistency.) is the second episode of the twenty-sixth season of the American animated television series South Park, and the 321st episode of the series overall.
 The episode was first announced on February 13, 2023, and premiered on February 15, 2023.
-A parody of Prince Harry, Duke of Sussex, and Meghan, Duchess of Sussex's decision to "step back as 'senior' members of the Royal Family" and their subsequent rebranding, the episode depicts a visit to the town of South Park by the Prince of Canada and his wife, who say they are seeking privacy and seclusion, which brings them into conflict with fourth grader Kyle Broflovski.
+A parody of Prince Harry, Duke of Sussex, and Meghan, Duchess of Sussex's decision to "step back as 'senior' members of the Royal Family" and their subsequent rebranding, the episode depicts a visit to the town of South Park by the Prince of Canada and his wife, who say they are seeking privacy and seclusion but come into conflict with fourth grader Kyle Broflovski, who himself is trying to better his life with brand management.